|Date||Wed Jul 19 12:00:45 CDT 2017|

-If an end was wrongly recognized or two points are too close, you can deselect an end by left clicking on it in the image.
+In case an end has been wrongly recognized, the user can deselect an end by left clicking on it in the image.
 The program will remember and allow to re-select this end by clicking Shift + left click (pink circle will mark the end).
 In case an end has not been recognized, use Shift + Alt + left click to select a user defined end (orange circle will mark the end).
 Read more on microtubule polarity and (+) end vs. (-) end tracking.

 Microtubules show a dynamic behavior known as dynamic instability, which is characterized by four parameters (1) polymerization velocity (vp, nm/sec), (2) depolymerization velocity (vd, nm/sec), (3) catastrophe frequency (fcat, sec-1), and (4) rescue frequency (fres, sec-1).
-Using the trajectories created in Module 1 (The .txt file contains frame number, total length (in px and μm), track ID, x and y position (pixel and μm) and the length increment from the previous frame (px and micrometer).
 Module 2 derives these dynamic parameters by fitting models using RANSAC.
 (Read more on MTrack-RANSAC models).

 If not forwarded by Module 1, Module 2 can be selected by ▶ ▶

-The panel that opens will allow the user to select individual files containing trajectories which were generated in the first module, which will be displayed as length versus time plots on which RANSAC fits a model of microtubule dynamics using the default parameters.
+The panel that opens will allow the user to select individual files containing trajectories, which were generated in the first module.
+The trajectory will be displayed as length versus time plot, on which RANSAC fits a model of microtubule dynamics using the default parameters.
 Read more about the MTrack-RANSAC parameters.
-If the default parameters work well the rates and averages are displayed in front of the file in the table.
-If the program notices that two succeeding growth events follow without any catastrophe event that row will be marked red indicating to the user that they need to change the parameters for this file for getting proper Ransac fits.

 In addition, the user can obtain microtubule length distribution for a certain time point or a time-averaged distribution.
 In the length distribution plot, the mean length, and the standard deviation will be displayed after fitting an exponential decay curve to the obtained distribution.